yfblock/develop_doc/note.md

 Percpu depends on the linker script(.ld), so there will have something wrong if it was written wrong.

 Byteos have implmented a simple multicore version based on spin lock.
 But it's performance reduced by 20 percents when executing the libctest.
+I think this is because the spinlock and the locking range are too large.
+So it often triggers locking.

 <!-- div:title-panel -->